Elmer Gantry poster

 The inciting incident occurs at 17 minutes when Gantry encounters Sister Sharon Falconer's revival meeting in a tent.
 He's captivated by her fervor and charisma, and sees an opportunity to combine his talents with her ministry.
 This chance meeting disrupts his aimless drifting..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 74 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: The ministry reaches its peak success, building a grand tabernacle.
+Structural examination shows that this crucial beat False victory: The ministry reaches its peak success, building a grand tabernacle.
 Gantry and Sharon's relationship intensifies.
 They seem unstoppable, but this success attracts greater scrutiny.
 The stakes raise as their prominence increases vulnerability to exposure., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 108 minutes (74% through) represents the emotional nadir.
 Here, Lulu Bains is convinced to participate in exposing Gantry in court.
 The scandal breaks publicly, threatening to destroy everything.
 Gantry's past sins are laid bare, his reputation crumbles.
 This is his darkest moment - the whiff of death for his career and relationship., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.